shannihilator/CandidateEF/README.md

 #### Successes

-* Prior to this app, I had not focused on using front-end frameworks. __I feel satisfied with my implementation of Semantic UI React to create a simple, clean layout in a time-saving manner.__
+* __I feel satisfied with my implementation of Semantic UI React to create a simple, clean layout in a time-saving manner.__ Prior to this app, I had not focused on using front-end frameworks, so this exploration was reassuring.

-* __I am also glad to have deepened my understanding of tests slightly;__ I was able to write a case that tested for correct sorting in my PeopleContainer.test.js file, which felt relatively complex at the time.
+* __I am also glad to have deepened my understanding of tests slightly;__ I was able to write a case that tested for correct sorting in my PeopleContainer.test.js file, which felt relatively complex at the time, as well as a number of other tests.

+* __I managed to meet a personal goal of calling all 346 people entries from the API.__ After studying the documentation and relevant parameters, made the necessary adjustments to enable successive calls to the API and parse the returned arrays of data.